 There are a number of good passivation processes available to the industry today, many of them are safe and environmentally friendly.
 It is certainly not necessary to use nitric or nitric/HF systems.

-ASTM A-967 and SAE/AMS2700 [link by ed. to spec at TechStreet] allow the use of citric acid formulations for passivation.
+ASTM A967 [affil link] and SAE/AMS2700 [affil link] allow the use of citric acid formulations for passivation.
 Citric acid is a mild chelant.
 These specifications are not a generic authorization to use chelating agents for passivation.

 There are also excellent products that will remove rust and repassivate the surface of rusted tanks, etc. However, once pitting has occurred on the surface it is no simple process.